DataObjects-NET/dataobjects-net/Extensions/Xtensive.Orm.Security/NugetContent/ReadMe.md

   domainConfiguration.ExtensionConfigurations.Set(securityConfig);
 ```

-The ```domainConfiguration.ExtensionConfigurations``` is a new unified place from which an extension will try to get its configuration
+The ```domainConfiguration.ExtensionConfigurations``` is a new unified place from which the extension will try to get its configuration
 instead of calling default parameterless ```Load()``` method, which has not a lot of sense now, though the method is kept as a second source
 for backwards compatibility.

-For more convenience, DomainConfiguration extensions are provided, which make code more neat and clear.
+For more convenience, ```DomainConfiguration``` extensions are provided, which make code more neater.
 For instance,

 ```csharp